Skip to Content

 • Certified Civil Trial Law Specialists by The State Bar of Florida Board of Legal Specialization

-• AV Preeminent® Ratings from Martindale Hubbell®
+• AV Preeminent® Ratings from Martindale-Hubbell®

 • Top 100 Trial Lawyers by The National Trial Lawyers